lorenzoscottb/CoDE_iwcs_19/README.md

 ## Vectors

-CoDE vectors used for experiment in the poster can be downloaded [here](https://drive.google.com/file/d/1IjJjSJYIU_u-qU-sa67TrjuErZopdiyJ/view)
+CoDE vectors used for experiment in the poster can be downloaded [here](https://drive.google.com/file/d/1IjJjSJYIU_u-qU- sa67TrjuErZopdiyJ/view)

+## Acknowledgements
+CoDE is a [GloVe](https://nlp.stanford.edu/pubs/glove.pdf)based method, built over a [Keras](https://github.com/erwtokritos/keras-glove) implementation.
+Future versions of the model will be hosted elsewhere